The manipulation of Kate Middleton’s photo unleashes a crisis of credibility in the British monarchy |

 The pact, until now, had worked.
 The main communication agencies – the same ones that this weekend, in unison, denounced the manipulation of the photo and removed it from their servers – distributed the photos supplied by Kensington Palace – as the administrative and communication apparatus is officially known. that surrounds the princes of Wales—without any problem.
 They were innocent photos, which were used to commemorate relevant dates or congratulate the holidays.
 Although warning signs have already emerged, such as the black and white image of the family last Christmas, in which a finger of little Prince Louis mysteriously disappeared, and a third leg emerged behind the chair in which the princess was sitting Charlotte.

 Social networks were flooded with jokes and ironies.
-But with last weekend’s photo, which for many was almost “proof of life” after weeks of lunatic theories about the whereabouts or health of Kate Middleton, the problem grew until it escaped the control of Kensington Palace.
+But with last weekend’s photo, which for many was almost “proof of life” following weeks of lunatic theories regarding the whereregardings or health of Kate Middleton, the problem grew until it escaped the control of Kensington Palace.
 The Princess of Wales had to apologize, hours later, and acknowledge the manipulation.
 Isabel II assured on one occasion, to justify her numerous public acts, that “people had to see her to believe in her.”
 Middleton has learned, the hard way possible, that in the age of artificial intelligence and editing filters it is no longer enough to be seen.
 People have to believe that what they see is true.

 Follow all the international information on Facebook y Xor our weekly newsletter.